NRCan/CanCurve/docs/source/02_user-guide.rst

 Core: Curve Creation Steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-At the core of the Buildings Tool are four curve creation steps that are executed in sequence to generate a DDF.
+At the core of the Buildings Tool are four curve creation steps that are executed sequentially to generate a DDF.
 These are controlled from the **Create Curve** tab and can be executed individually or all at once:

 1. **Setup project**: